mirte-robot/mirte-documentation/doc/mirte_os/connect_to_mirte.rst

-Connect to Mirte
+Connect to MIRTE
 ################

-When the Mirte robot boots up she will check if she can connect to a known Wifi network (i.e. a network which the robot has connected to before).
+When the MIRTE robot boots up she will check if she can connect to a known Wifi network (i.e. a network which the robot has connected to before).
 If this fails, she will start her own access point (AP) to which you can connect.

-There are multiple ways to connect to your Mirte robot.
+There are multiple ways to connect to your MIRTE robot.
 The availability depends on the SBC (Orange Pi Zero 2 or Raspberry Pi 2/3/4) you use.
 This section describes these options.

 .. note::